To develop innovative applications of visual computing technology for expanded uses in health care, research, education, and training.

 - Immersive technology also is helping to train police to identify and combat implicit bias that affects their interactions with the public.

-- To date, researchers have received $1.75 million in external funding to expand this work.
+- Researchers have been awarded significant external funding to expand this work.

 - Categories: Educational Programs, Research